michaelkrukov/github-contributions/readme.md

 additions and deletions.
 You can specify repository and date interval to check.

-COnfiguration should be placed in python module next to `get.py` and `nicefy.py`.
+Configuration should be placed in python module next to `get.py` and `nicefy.py`.

 Example `config.py`: